 The Common Gateway Interface (CGI) provides the middleware between WWW servers and external databases and information sources.
-The World Wide Web Consortium (W3C) defined the Common Gateway Interface (CGI) and also defining how a program interacts with a Hyper Text Transfer Protocol (HTTP) server.
+The World Wide Web Consortium (W3C) defined the Common Gateway Interface (CGI) and also defined how a program interacts with a Hyper Text Transfer Protocol (HTTP) server.
 The Web server typically passes the form information to a small application program that processes the data and may send back a confirmation message.
 This process or convention for passing data back and forth between the server and the application is called the common gateway interface (CGI).

-Feature of CGI:
+Features of CGI:

 - CGI is a technology that interfaces with HTML.

 - CGI is the best method to create a counter because it is currently the quickest